ntpeters/pyvidia/README.md

 pyvidia
 =======
-Pyvidia is a script to detect the required driver series for an NVIDIA graphics card in a Linux environment.
+Pyvidia is a script to detect the required driver series (and latest driver version) for an NVIDIA graphics card in a Linux environment.

 The script scrapes device and driver data from `nvidia.com`, so its device and driver information are always up-to-date.

-Inpired by the `nvidia-detect` utility in ELRepo: http://elrepo.org/tiki/nvidia-detect
+Inspired by the `nvidia-detect` utility in ELRepo: http://elrepo.org/tiki/nvidia-detect

 #Usage